standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 coming and telling you how to teach Latin, if you are not careful.”

-{12}“Ah, Miss Basden, ah, you saucy lady!
+“Ah, Miss Basden, ah, you saucy lady!
 Not such a babel down at that part of the room!
 Not such a babel.
 Do you hear me?
 Be quiet, or go away, and leave the room to civilized people.”